ostroproject/ostro-os/doc/howtos/software-update-server.rst

 Creating a Software Update Repo
 ===============================

-The main selling point of Clear Linux's software updates (which we're using for Ostro OS software updates), is the per-file update granularity and the ability to use binary deltas for updates.
+The main selling point of Clear Linux\* OS for Intel |reg| Architecture's software updates (which we're using for
+Ostro OS software updates), is the per-file update granularity and the ability to use binary deltas for updates.
 But this comes at a price: previous builds need to be preserved in order to